 - Backup power that fully supports the total cooling requirements.
 Not every backup system is dimensioned for this.
 Getting the hard facts is the only way to find out what will happen in the event of a mains power outage.

-- Correct thermal isolation between racks including those that are part empty.
-To prevent hot and cold air mixing where they should not, the solution may be as simple as ensuring the use of blanking panels where rack space is empty.
+- Correct thermal isolation between racks, including those that are part empty.
+To prevent hot and cold air from mixing where they should not, the solution may be as simple as ensuring the use of blanking panels where rack space is empty.

 The best data center providers are also savvy enough to help customers to help themselves.
-Advice about putting power-dense equipment lower in racks and using proper cable management to leave ventilators unobstructed are two examples.
+Two examples are advice about putting power-dense equipment lower in racks and using proper cable management to leave ventilators unobstructed.